4nthracene/devsprint_theoverundersleepers/README.md

 And additionally, the count on me helps them to have a non judgemental interaction with a stranger on the other side from where they can start a new friendship too.
 The comfort mail let's everyone enjoy the process of letter writing and the anticipation of a letter coming back from someone, to get out of their comfort zone.
 We aim to provide a safe shelter to anyone who thinks that they are alone in their fight.
+We want you to be a little kinder and a little bolder today, knock on a friend's door, maybe they are thinking about you too.